Ailsa Craig: Chapels

-Lighthouse, foghorns and gas works
+Lighthouse, foghorns and gasworks

 The Lighthouse was built between 1883 and 1886 by Thomas Stevenson; it is owned by the Northern Lighthouse Board.

 The lighthouse was automated in 1990 and converted to solar electric power in 2001; the island has been uninhabited since automation in 1990.
 Ailsa Craig and its lighthouse feature extensively in Peter Hill's 2003 book Stargazing: Memoirs of a Young Lighthouse Keeper.

 Two substantial foghorns with concrete housings were built in 1866, one at the north end of the island near the Swine Cave reached by 'the Loups' path and the other at East Trammins on the south end.
 Both were powered by compressed air that was piped from the lighthouse, where a gas-powered compressor was housed until 1911 when oil-powered engines were installed.
 One of the compressed air pipelines can still be seen within 'the Loups' path that was constructed above it.
 The compressed air cylinders that held the required store of air are still prominent features, especially at the Trammins foghorn.
 Both foghorns were decommissioned in 1966 and a Tyfon fog signal was used until 1987 when improvements in ship navigation made it also redundant.

 The gasworks are still a prominent feature on the island and the cable-powered tramway was partly built to haul wagons full of coal up to it from the North Port.
 Two gasholders held the coal gas that powered both the compressed air pump and the lighthouse light, however in 1911 the light was converted to incandescent lighting which was powered by electricity.
-The gas works became redundant at this time.
+The gasworks became redundant at this time.
 Lawson records that oil was used to produce the gas for the lighthouse light.